marianogappa/iknowkungfoo/content/leetcode/shortest-path-in-binary-matrix.md

 # Time: O(n^2*log(n^2)) remember that n is the side length, not the number of cells.
 # Space: O(n^2)
-#
-# Because the best path could potentially go up and left, there's no linear solution using memo.
-# The zeroes in the grid are vertices, and their connected vertices form edges.
-Moving from one
-# vertex to another has a cost of 1.
-This is straight up Dikstra!
-#
-# Just remember to add 1, because the number of moves == number of vertices - 1.
 class Solution:
     def shortestPathBinaryMatrix(self, grid: List[List[int]]) -> int:
         # Edge case: if either the start or the end are not zeroes, there's no clear path